If you have a lawn, it needs regular mowing. And the clippings have to go somewhere.

 A Couple Mulching Tips

-If you decide to mulch, keep your mower blade sharp and mow regularly so your clippings don’t get too long.
+If you decide to mulch your grass, keep your mower blade sharp and mow regularly so your clippings don’t get too long.

 And avoid mowing when the grass is wet.
 Wet grass tends to clump more easily.